Once you have the chickens & the coop set up, you will see maintaining your flock is relatively inexpensive.

 Wire Dog Crate: $25-$50 -find one used on Craigslist or at a yard sale, buy the biggest one you can afford and try to find one that folds flat when you aren’t using it.
 Trust me, you will be happy to have it on hand when you need it.
 You will use it when introducing new chickens to the flock, as a quarantine cage for sick or injured birds, a broody pen if you have a hen hatching chicks and her flock mates are bothering her, transporting chickens, or as a time out cage if you have a bully who needs to be put in her place.
 Click here to see how I built a mini coop for $2 perfect for this use!

-Sand: we spend $60 a year for sand in our run (so to stick with the monthly budget numbers, $5 month).
-Our run is a bit over 200 square feet and once a year, we buy about twenty 50 pound bags of sand to replenish the run.
+Sand: we spend about $60 a year for sand in our run (so to stick with the monthly budget numbers, $5 month).
+This gets us about twenty 50 pound bags of sand at the home improvement store to replenish the sand in the run area.
 Even if you don’t use it to cover your run the chickens will still need some sand to eat for grit.

-Health Costs: minimal – we try to raise our chickens as naturally as possibly, but we occasionally have to buy medications (we had to deworm our flock once, and have also bought some respiratory medicine for a “cold” a few of them had).
+Health Costs: minimal – we try to raise our chickens as naturally as possibly, but we occasionally have to buy medications (occasional deworming, mite treatment, respiratory medicine, treatment for wounds).
 Once you have a good chicken first aid kit stocked you just need to replace things as they are used or expire.
 Click here to see what’s in my chicken first aid kit

 Monetary Benefits of Chickens